 According to the NRDA regulations under OPA, trustees are responsible for identifying a reasonable range of restoration alternatives (15 CFR § 990.53(a)(2)) that can be evaluated according to the OPA evaluation standards (15 CFR § 990.54).
-As described in Section 2.2, the five Queen Bess design alternatives meet the OPA NRDA regulatory criteria.
+As described in Section 2.2, the five Queen Bess design alternatives were screened under an initial application of the OPA criteria in 15 CFR § 990.54 to develop a reasonable range of alternatives per 15 CFR § 990.53.
 A thorough and comprehensive evaluation was conducted to uniformly and objectively assess these design alternatives (CPRA 2018).

 For the Queen Bess Island Restoration Project, Design Alternative 2A was originally carried forward in the conceptual design report as the Preferred Alternative because it provided similar benefits but had no major constructability issues compared to other design alternatives, was constructible within one non-nesting season, and included raising the existing rock dike so that habitats are protected and contained throughout the project life.
 During the preliminary design, agency input from NOAA led to design changes that would avoid and minimize impacts to EFH.
 These changes included lower initial elevations and a tidal exchange point in Cell 1.
-The modified design was then carried forward as the Preferred Alternative (Design Alternative 2B) in this draft Phase 2 RP/EA #1.1, and Design Alternative 2A without the tidal exchange point was carried forward as the Non-preferred Alternative.
+The modified design was then carried forward as the Preferred Alternative (Design Alternative 2B) in this Phase 2 RP/EA #1.1, and Design Alternative 2A without the tidal exchange point was carried forward as the Non-preferred Alternative.

-A reasonable range of alternatives was carried forward from the OPA evaluation.
-These design alternatives are described below.
+A reasonable range of alternatives was carried forward after evaluating each design alternative under an initial application of the OPA criteria during the screening process.
+This reasonable range of design alternatives, comprised of Design Alternatives 2A and 2B, is described in greater detail and evaluated under the OPA criteria below.
 The LA TIG applied each of the OPA NRDA criteria to the reasonable range of alternatives in this section to provide a summary explanation of the types of questions and analysis raised under each of the OPA NRDA criteria and a narrative summary of each evaluation with respect to those criteria.